-County certified providers include foster homes, receiving homes, specialized group homes, and certified kinship care homes.
-County certified providers are reimbursed by the county department according to the procedures in this manual.
+County providers include foster care homes, receiving homes, and kinship foster care homes.
+County providers are reimbursed by the county department of human or social services according to the procedures in this manual.

-A. Facilities must be certified in order for the county department to be reimbursed by the state.

-- B. The pay period for foster care is the calendar month.
-The foster facilities are reimbursed for the day in which the child is placed in the home, but are not reimbursed for the day the child leaves it, unless the child was placed and removed on the same day. - C. All certified facilities shall sign and use the relevant provider contract when they are certified and recertified. - D. When a child is placed, the information shall be entered on the child placement log by the county department and the provider, and copies of the updated log shall be maintained in the provider file and by the provider in the facility. - E. County departments shall evaluate receiving homes and group homes.
+- A. Facilities must be certified in order for the county department to be reimbursed by the state. - B. The pay period for foster care is the calendar month.
+The foster facilities are reimbursed for the day in which the child is placed in the home, but are not reimbursed for the day the child leaves it, unless the child was placed and removed on the same day. - C. All certified facilities shall sign and use the relevant provider contract when they are certified and recertified. - D. When a child is placed, the information shall be entered on the child placement log by the county department and the provider, and copies of the updated log shall be maintained in the provider file and by the provider in the facility. - E. County departments shall evaluate receiving homes.
 Homes shall be evaluated after the first six months of operation and annually thereafter. - 1.
 An evaluation shall include, but not be limited to, the following information: - a.
-Date of evaluation; - b.
+Date of evaluation: - b.
 Name of home; - c.
 County department identification number; - d.
 Licensed capacity; - e.
-Average number of children in residence for the last 6 months; - f.
+Average number of children in residence for the last six (6) months; - f.
 Personnel, including the number of full time staff; - g.
-Direct care services. - 2.
-The evaluator shall review an operating statement and financial records to determine if the home is maintaining records and files of revenue and expenditures.
-The operating statement shall be used to justify payments. - 3.
-Any incorrect payments to the home due to omission, error, fraud, or embezzlement shall be recovered from the home by deduction from subsequent payments. - 4.
-The evaluator shall discuss and review the evaluation with the home staff and obtain the signature of the operators.
+Direct care services.